openstack/taskflow/doc/source/atoms.rst

-To aid in the reconciliation process the :py:class:`retry <taskflow.retry.Retry>` base class also mandates ``execute`` and ``revert`` methods (although subclasses are allowed to define these methods as no-ops) that can be used by a retry atom to track interact with the runtime execution model (for example, to track the number of times it has been called which is useful for the :py:class:`~taskflow.retry.ForEach` retry subclass).
+To aid in the reconciliation process the :py:class:`retry <taskflow.retry.Retry>` base class also mandates ``execute`` and ``revert`` methods (although subclasses are allowed to define these methods as no-ops) that can be used by a retry atom to interact with the runtime execution model (for example, to track the number of times it has been called which is useful for the :py:class:`~taskflow.retry.ForEach` retry subclass).